EGR 400 Special Studies

-Special studies requires formal approval to be substituted for course work as a student's technical elective credit.
-No more than 4 credits of special studies may count toward the technical elective requirement.
-It is important to obtain the approval for technical elective credits before the add/drop period of the semester.
+Special studies requires formal approval to be substituted for course work as a student's technical depth credit.
+No more than 4 credits of special studies may count toward the technical depth requirement.
+It is important to obtain the approval for technical depth credits before the add/drop period of the semester.

-To allow special studies to count as a technical elective, you must:
+To allow special studies to count toward technical depth credit, you must:

 - Meet with your faculty adviser to discuss and document how your special studies work helps you achieve your educational objectives.
 In the documenting of this you will want to give your adviser some signed record regarding how your special studies enables you to meet your educational objective in a manner that cannot be achieved via the course work available to you.